The Definitive Map and Statement is the legal record of public rights of way within West Sussex.

 Each application will be investigated by a rights of way officer and will be presented to the Rights of Way Committee for a decision.

 The outstanding claims/DMMO register and list of outstanding opposed public path orders and DMMO applications can be viewed below or on the online register.
-If you have any queries about the register or need further information contact Legal Services.
+A register of previously determined DMMO applications can also be viewed below.
+If you have any queries about the registers or need further information, contact Legal Services.

 Landowners can make a deposit under Section 31(6) of the Highways Act (1980) to protect their land from DMMO applications.